Bowero/extremely-simple-snake-with-bugs-or-as-i-call-it-opportunities/README.md

 ```

 This gamemode will allow you to pass through the boundaries of the game without dying.
 We are currently working on Battle Royale.
-To see all the other flags pass the argument `help` while opening the application
+To see all the other flags pass the argument `--help` while opening the application.
+You can for example also play as a gay snake.

 ## This sucks!
 Why?